surfinky/gnome-login-hide-panel/README.md

 Restart your Gnome session to complete the installation.

 You will see the extension listed under "Built-in" section of Extension list.
-You do not have to enable the extension however, you must use the preferences by clicking "Settings" or using the CLI tool.
+You do not have to enable the extension for preferences to take effect.
+It is recommended that you restart your GDM for changes to take effect.

 ```$ gnome-extensions prefs gnome-login-hide-panel@inchsurf.com```

-**Note user authorization is required to enable or disable the extension for gdm user.**
+**Note authorization is required to apply changes for the login screen.**

-### Future

-Gnome hide lock screen top panel coming soon.